Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

-The uniform connectivity bound (\ref{eq:dir-connectivity-bound-H}) is obtained after the summation using the inequalities $p_j/\rho\ge P_j\ge P_\mathrm{min}$, $P_\mathrm{min}<1$ (the latter inequality can be derived if we consider percolation problem with uniform probabilities $\tilde{p}_j= p_\mathrm{min}\equiv \min_{i\in{\cal V}}p_i$). \end{proof} In the case of an undirected graph, we get a stronger version of Corollary \ref{th:undir-connectivity-bound}, \begin{corollary} Consider heterogeneous site percolation on a finite undirected graph $\mathcal{G}$ characterized by the weighted Hashimoto matrix $\mathcal{H}_p$ with the spectral radius $\rho\equiv \rho(H_p)$, $0<\rho<1$.
-Then, if the graph satisfies the conditions of Lemma \ref{th:lemma-local-str-connectivity}, the connectivity between any pair of vertices is exponentially bounded,
+This gives a conditionally stronger version of Corollary \ref{th:undir-connectivity-bound}: \begin{corollary} Consider heterogeneous site percolation on a finite digraph $\mathcal{D}$ characterized by the weighted Hashimoto matrix ${H}_p$ with the spectral radius $\rho\equiv \rho(H_p)$, $0<\rho<1$.
+Then, if $\mathcal{D}$ satisfies the conditions of Lemma \ref{th:lemma-local-str-connectivity}, the probability that a pair of vertices are in the same strongly-connected open cluster is exponentially bounded,

 \end{corollary}